 The inadequate practices during the food production process, the vices acquired over the years, as well as the lack of knowledge or compliance with the legislation, increase the risk of contamination and the occurrence of ATDs.
-In view of this, it can be seen how training plays a key role in food handling, since the professional participates in all stages of production, and thus can offer a product with guaranteed safety.

-The importance of training handlers is to integrate theoretical and practical knowledge, seeking the development of specific work skills in the food area.
-The continuity and planning of education are important to provide the support of qualified, satisfied, and stable personnel.
-It is known, however, that training these food handlers is not a simple activity, considering the resistance of some employees to changes in conduct and behavior, because some inappropriate practices are also related to cultural factors, not only of the handler but also of the consumer.
-It is important to emphasize that developing training in cooperation with vendors' trade associations, when they exist, or even with the participation of non-governmental organizations and the private sector, facilitates and stimulates action.
+In view of this, it can be seen how training plays a key role in food handling, since the professional participates in all stages of production, and thus can offer a product with guaranteed safety.13 to provide the support of qualified, satisfied, and stable personnel.
+It is known, however, that training these food handlers is not a simple activity, considering the resistance of some employees to changes in conduct and behavior, because some inappropriate practices are also related to cultural factors, not only of the handler but also of the consumer.^{14,15} It is important to emphasize that developing training in cooperation with vendors' trade associations, when they exist, or even with the participation of non-governmental organizations and the private sector, facilitates and stimulates action.